StephenCleary/ArcDb/doc/storage-engine/garbage-collection.md

 Note: The GC can never run again immediately; the Lazy Writer must merge the GC before it can trigger again.

 Note: Just like any other Write Transaction, the GC Write Transaction may include a Metadata Expansion.

-TODO: It's possible to mark GCs as a special kind of Maintenance Write Transaction that cannot possibly interfere with most Read Transactions.
-This would complicate the transaction processing quite a bit, though.
-The benefit of that approach is that when merging a Maintenance Write Transaction, the Lazy Writer could "promote" Read Transaction Versions to include the Maintenance Write Transaction Version; this means Maintenance writes wouldn't have to wait for Read Transactions to Merge.
-But the special Maintenance Read Transactions used by Backup and Validate would not be eligible for promotion.
-And promotion would have to be atomic w.r.t. whatever the Read Transaction is doing.